 With all these excellent teams still in the running, next episode they will be competing in the duels for that million-dollar grand prize.
 It will definitely be an episode worth watching.

-Intrigued by social dancing?
+Intrigued by the idea of social dancing?
 Give it a try!
 Arthur Murray is offering a free, first dance lesson.
 Contact us today to schedule your time in the dance floor soon.